 What support or resources are offered to students or employees?

-Students or employees who have reported a form of discrimination or harassment have the right to request interim measures or reasonable accommodations, including, but not limited to:
+Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures.
+Some examples of supportive measure include:

 - Changes to academic, living, dining, working, or transportation situations;